akostrik/CPP_module_42/README.md

 $1234.4321_{float}$ = (316014.6176, 8) = (316015, 8) = ($00000000.00000100.11010010.01101111_{2}$, 8)

 # School Requirements
-* to use each of your headers independently from others, thus they must include all the dependencies they need
+* a header should include all the dependencies it needs
-* to avoid the problem of double inclusion by adding include guards.
-* nothing should be public for no reason.

-07/ex01: тестируют const (!).

 ## Are forbidden:
 - external libraries or features from versions other than C++98